-Dr. McGowan is a passionate educator and has been recognized with multiple university-wide awards for his teaching (two-time recipient of Carleton Residences Favourite Faculty Award, CU Teaching Achievement Award ($15,000 research in teaching award), CU New Faculty Teaching Award, CUSA Teaching Excellence Award, and McMaster University Student Union Teaching Award for Humanities).
+and conducting research in its impact to Teaching and Learning.
+He has also been recognized with multiple university-wide awards for his teaching (CU Teaching Achievement Award ($15,000 research in teaching award), CU New Faculty Teaching Award, two-time recipient of Carleton Residences Favourite Faculty Award, a Raving Raven for Teaching Excellence, a CUSA Teaching Excellence Award, and McMaster University Student Union Teaching Award for Humanities).

-, and has previously served as Supervisor of Ensembles, Masterclasses and Practica and Undergraduate Supervisor.
+, and has previously served as Supervisor of Ensembles, Masterclasses and Practica, and Undergraduate Supervisor.
 As a choral conductor, he has directed choirs at McMaster University, Laurentian University, Carleton University, as well as several church and community choirs.
 He has served as a performance and composition clinician and adjudicator for different arts organizations (Junos, Kiwanis, Lions, City of Ottawa, etc.), and given workshops on topics ranging from introductory improvisation, to topics in choral singing, to popular music theory, to managing performance anxiety.

 As an award-winning composer and arranger